 Viaje (Spanish for voyage) was commissioned by Dolce Suono Ensemble, with a grant from the National Endowment for the Arts.

-Experiencing Spain for the first time and learning about the stories of Spanish legend El Cid inspired me to compose this 9-minute thrill ride of bittersweet.
+Experiencing Spain for the first time and learning about the stories of Spanish legend El Cid inspired me to compose this 9-minute thrill ride.
 I was particularly drawn to the relationship between Cid and his two daughters, as they went through an innocent childhood, separation, distrust, and finally, reunion.
 I imagined the flute to be the voice of daughters, and the cello representing the voice of father.
 A musical dialogue between the two emerges in the middle of the piece, as if recalling a long-overdue conversation between father and daughters.
 It wasn’t until the piece was finished that I realized that I had unconsciously married my musical roots as a Chinese-American with my new found love of Spanish music.

 “Zhou Tian's Viaje fused the composer's Chinese American sensibility with the lore of ancient Spain so convincingly that the exotic flute solos for Stillman sounded like the most natural thing in the world.”

 “Zhou Tian’s Viaje is based on the saga of the Spanish hero El Cid and the trials of his daughters.
 This is the third time I’ve heard some version of it, and I can understand why Stillman keeps it in her repertory.
 The flute passages and orchestration evoke all the gallantry and tenderness of the subject.”

 —Broad Street Review